CSC207-2023Y-UofT/ai-playground/README.md

 # AI Playground

-The AI Playground is a software program designed to help users visualize the decision boundary produced by a neural network using different datasets and configurations.
-It aims to provide an interactive and educational experience for understanding how neural networks work and how various factors impact their performance.
+The AI Playground is an interactive software program designed to help users explore and visualize the decision boundary produced by a neural network using various datasets and configurations.
+It offers an educational and hands-on experience, allowing users to understand how neural networks function and how different factors impact their performance.

+Users can select from a range of datasets, adjust the training-to-testing data ratio, introduce noise, customize batch size and learning rate, and experiment with different activation functions and regularization options.
+The program's intuitive interface provides start, stop, and resume buttons, enabling users to observe the decision boundary graphed onto the dataset after each training epoch.

+The AI Playground serves as a valuable tool for students, researchers, and machine learning enthusiasts to gain practical insights into the world of artificial intelligence.

 ## Usage